- Distinguish between common types of emergencies and natural disasters.

 Visit the Child Care Aware site at https://www.childcareaware.org/library/ to get planning ideas about specific conditions in your locale.

 It is important to think about how you will respond in an emergency.
-Download and print the What Would You Do?
-Activity.
-Think about the scenarios.
-Describe how you would respond to each.
+Read the scenarios in What Would You Do? and describe how you would respond.
 You may not be responsible for informing staff and informing families in the event of an emergency.
-This may be a facility director’s, coordinator’s or administrator’s responsibility.
-You may be called upon to assist, though.
+This may be a facility director’s, coordinator’s or administrator’s responsibility but you may be called upon to assist.
 It is a good exercise to sit down with your administrator and talk specifically about what your role would be in each of the scenarios presented in the activity.

-Use these forms to help you prepare and respond to emergency situations.
-Print the forms and complete the information that you need.
-Store the forms in your emergency kit.
+Complete the Preparing Emergency Kit, and the Emergency Preparation Forms with staff to support everyone in preparing for and responding to emergency situations.
+Review the forms and complete the information that you and staff may need.
+Store the forms in the classroom or program’s emergency kit.

 Emergency Preparation Forms (Public)

-American Academy of Pediatrics, American Public Health Association, National Resource Center for Health and Safety in Child Care and Early Education (2011).
-Caring for Our Children: National health and safety performance standards; Guidelines for early care and education programs.
-3rd edition.
-Elk Grove Village, IL: American Academy of Pediatrics; Washington, DC: American Public Health Association.
-Also available at http://nrckids.org.
+American Academy of Pediatrics, American Public Health Association, National Resource Center for Health and Safety in Child Care and Early Education (2020).
+CFOC Standards Online Database.
+Aurora, CO; National Resource Center for Health and Safety in Child Care and Early Education.
+Also available from https://nrckids.org/CFOC

 Centers for Disease Control and Prevention (2021).
 Caring for Children During a Disaster.
 Accessible from https://www.cdc.gov/childrenindisasters/index.html

 Child Care Aware America of America (2021).
 Pandemics. https://www.childcareaware.org/our-issues/crisis-and-disaster-resources/tools-publications-and-resources/pandemics/

 National Association for the Education of Young Children (2021).
 Coping with Disasters.
 Accessible from https://www.naeyc.org/resources/topics/coping-disasters